din/compose/README.md

 - `EmailRule()` to ensure that the field is an email.
 - `LengthRule(in: 10...30)` to ensure the field has a particular length.
 - `EqualityRule(with: ~\State.repeatedPassword)` to ensure fields match.
-- `ConstantRule(value: false)` to ensure field has the exactly specified value.
+- `ConstantRule(value: false)` to ensure the field has the exactly specified value.
 - `ArrayRule()` which uses nested rules to ensure that all values in the specified array are valid.

 There is also a `TriggerRule(tag: "your-trigger-tag")` which doesn't provide any innate validation, but can be triggered outside in response to various events: